Quit Smoking Cold Turkey: Does It Work?

 3. Simplicity

 No doctorâs appointment.
 No prescription.
 No buying products.
 No schedule to follow.
-You just⌠stop.
+You just stop.
 For people who hate complexity or who live in areas with limited healthcare access, cold turkey is the path of least resistance.

 4. Pride and Identity

-Letâs be honest â thereâs an ego component. âI quit with nothingâ sounds tougher than âI used a patch.â This is stupid, and if youâre making healthcare decisions based on what sounds tough at a bar, you need to have a conversation with yourself.
+Thereâs an ego component to this. âI quit with nothingâ sounds tougher than âI used a patch.â This is the wrong frame entirely.
+If youâre making healthcare decisions based on what sounds tough at a bar, you need to reconsider.
 The goal is to quit, not to earn bragging rights.

 The âWillpowerâ Myth

-Hereâs what nobody tells you about cold turkey: the entire framework is built on a lie.
+What nobody tells you about cold turkey: the entire framework is built on a lie.

 The lie is that quitting smoking is primarily a test of willpower.
 That if you just want it badly enough, you can push through.
 That the people who fail simply didnât want it enough.